Version 1.91. Last updated: 30 October 2018.

-Also from that moment forward, a glowing ankh appears on Doc's forehead when he is in a situation of great danger and his death is imminent- or as it is nicely worded in Sorcerer Supreme #45, "when Doc most needs a reaffirmation of life."
+Also from that moment forward, a glowing ankh, the Ancient Egyptian symbol for life, appears on Doc's forehead when he is in a situation of great danger and his death is imminent- or as it is nicely worded in Sorcerer Supreme #45, "when Doc most needs a reaffirmation of life."
 Just a shtick to add drama to a situation, IMO.

 For a comprehensive history of Doctor Strange's romances, please see Strange Loves by Sanctum Sanctorum Comix.

 Please see Neilalien's weblog entry On The Chaos Surrounding Avengers #503.

 Presumably it refers to this panel from West Coast Avengers #79:

 Thanks to Howard Hallis for finding this and providing a scan.

 Not being an insider nor a gossiper, all I have for you is this pieced-together chronology and path-of-questions from only public sources:

 1. Marie Javins replaces Evan Skolnick as editor of Doctor Strange, Sorcerer Supreme.
 On the letters page of DSSS #76, Skolnick writes:

 Through circumstances beyond my control, DOCTOR STRANGE #75 will stand as the last issue I edited...

 2. Why did Javins replace Skolnick?
 I don't know for sure, but there were big shakeups at Marvel at the time.
 This was around the time that Marvel was reorganized under five main Executive Editors with no Editor In Chief.